D4nyi/FastEnum.Extensions.Generator/README.md

 ## Usage

-Use the `[Extensions]` on your enums, so the source generator will generate the extensions for those enums:
+Use the `[Extensions]` on your enums, so it will generate the extensions for those enums:

 ## Feature